chilcano/mtls-apps-examples/1-greeting-java/README.md

         -ext ExtendedKeyUsage=serverAuth,clientAuth
 ```

 > The above command will not add the `SubjectAlternativeName` attribute to the client certificate (`-ext SubjectAlternativeName:c=DNS:<client-fqdn>,IP:<client-ip-address>`) because the client (curl or browser) will be executed in the same host where the REST service is running.
-But if you want to execute the client (curl or browser) from different host, you could set a `SubjectAlternativeName` attribute with a `fqdn`, `hostname` or `IP address` what the REST service (server) can resolv and validate without issues.
+But if you want to execute the client (curl or browser) from different host, you could set a `SubjectAlternativeName` attribute with a `fqdn`, `hostname` or `IP address` what the REST service (server) can resolve and validate without issues.
 > You can simulate this behaviour when running the client and server in the same host, only you have to add as client's hostname and server's hostname to the `/etc/hosts` file.

 Once the `client_identity.jks` (private key and public key certificate) has been generated, we must tell the server about which root and intermediate certificates to trust.
 This is done creating a `truststore` containing all those trusted certificates.
 We can get the client certificate extracting it from previously generated `client_identity.jks`.